Last updated on October 24th, 2019 at 02:36 pm

 If you are looking for a good bed exit alarm that will signal you when the patient turns or makes movement as though to wake up from their bed, then the smartcaregiver motion sensor and pager is your best pick.
 We reviewed it and found that using it, we were able to reduce bed falls by 70%.[content-egg module=Amazon template=custom/simple_list]

 According to statistics from the National Council on Aging, one in four seniors above 60 years falls each year and these falls are dangerous, could lead to injuries or even lead to fatality.
 These falls are troubling both emotionally and economically.
+Krislindahl in looking at what to do to improve the home for seniors state the use of bed alarms as a necessity.
 One of the most frequent places where the elderly fall is in the bedroom when they are getting up.
 So you would not prevent that kind of fall with bed rails, would you?
 In this article, we will be discussing the best bed alarms for dementia patients so that you as the caregiver can be alerted before the fall happens and therefore avert it.

 And no, this article is not on bed alarms for dementia patients alone.
 All the eldery are at the risk of these falls.

 Bed falls should be avoided by all means whether by use of safety bed rails and bedside mats.
 However, in the case of dementia, the patient wants to do things on their own.
 They do not want you to monitor them and so they want to wander away immediately they wake up.
 To avoid these falls and unnecessary noise from the eldery, install a bed exit alarm so that you as the caregiver are alerted while it does not make any sound in the patient’s room.